It's not you, it's your hiring process. Learn how to improve your hiring with our latest report - How to Lose a Candidate in 10 Days.

 2. Maintain complete records

-• Early years: Suitability records
+• Early years: Suitability records (updated to reflect EYFS 2025 reference standards)

 • Schools/colleges: Single Central Record